 In addition, your doctor or the psychologist will assess your child for the behaviors associated with ADHD.
 Either may want you to ask your child’s teacher to write a letter describing the behavior he’s observed, since even a child who’s lost in the clouds much of the time may focus in during an office visit.

 Together, your pediatrician and the child psychologist (or other mental health professional) can make a definitive diagnosis.

 What are the treatment options?

 There are three: family therapy, behavioral therapy, and medication.
+However, the Centers for Disease Control and Prevention (CDC) has warned that young children are being overmedicated for ADHD and urge all doctors and parents to try “behavior therapy” before using any medications on preschoolers.
 Through family therapy or “parent training,” you can learn more about ADHD and adjust your expectations for your child.
-You can also learn to deal with your own frustration and to parent consistently and positively.
+You can also learn to deal with your own frustration and how to parent consistently and positively.
 Behavioral therapy can teach you how to structure situations at home and school so that your child doesn’t become unnecessarily stimulated or distracted.